Regional Contest Rules

 -

-Each team is supplied with one computer not lower than
+Each team is supplied with one modern computer

 or newer, connected to the local network.